Multi-Objective Agentic Rewrites for Unstructured Data Processing: Search Algorithm

 \subsubsection{How Directives Are Encoded}

 Each rewrite directive is defined by a Python class that encapsulates documentation for the LLM agent and execution logic.
-The documentation includes: \begin{itemize}[nosep, leftmargin=*, wide=0pt] \item \textbf{Name and descriptions.} A unique identifier (e.g., \ttt{code\_sub}), the LHS/RHS pattern (e.g., $\ttt{reduce} \Rightarrow \ttt{code\_reduce} \to \ttt{map}$), and a plain-language explanation. \item \textbf{Use case guidance.} A natural language explanation of when to apply the directive and what scenarios benefit most from it. \item \textbf{Instantiation schema.} A Pydantic model~\cite{pydantic} specifying parameters needed to apply the directive (e.g., \ttt{clarify\_instructions} requires a \ttt{clarified\_prompt}), with optional validators to enforce constraints (e.g., that the new prompt preserves all input variables). \item \textbf{Example application.} A concrete example showing the original pipeline configuration, the instantiation parameters that would be generated, and the resulting transformed pipeline. \techreport{\item \textbf{Test cases.} Scenarios specifying an input pipeline, target operators, expected transformation behavior, and whether the test should pass.
+The documentation includes: \begin{itemize}[nosep, leftmargin=*, wide=0pt] \item \textbf{Name and descriptions.} A unique identifier (e.g., \ttt{code\_sub}), the LHS/RHS pattern (e.g., $\ttt{reduce} \Rightarrow \ttt{code\_reduce} \to \ttt{map}$), and a plain-language explanation. \item \textbf{Use case guidance.} A natural language explanation of when to apply the directive and what scenarios benefit most from it. \rone{These are manually curated based on experience from our deployment of DocWrangler, an IDE for authoring DocETL pipelines~\cite{shankar2025steering}, and do not overlap with pipelines in our evaluation (\Cref{sec:evaluation}).
+The full directive documentation is available in the \href{https://github.com/ucbepic/docetl/tree/2bf97c66/docetl/reasoning_optimizer/directives}{codebase}.} \item \textbf{Instantiation schema.} A Pydantic model~\cite{pydantic} specifying parameters needed to apply the directive (e.g., \ttt{clarify\_instructions} requires a \ttt{clarified\_prompt}), with optional validators to enforce constraints (e.g., that the new prompt preserves all input variables). \item \textbf{Example application.} A concrete example showing the original pipeline configuration, the instantiation parameters that would be generated, and the resulting transformed pipeline. \techreport{\item \textbf{Test cases.} Scenarios specifying an input pipeline, target operators, expected transformation behavior, and whether the test should pass.
 These tests ensure that LLM agents can understand the directive specifications and instantiate rewrites correctly.} \end{itemize}

 Each directive also implements dynamic execution logic through two methods: \ttt{instantiate()} and \ttt{apply()}.
 The \ttt{instantiate()} method generates the parameters needed to apply the directive to a target pipeline, described in detail below.
 The \ttt{apply()} method takes the instantiated parameters (the structured object produced by \ttt{instantiate()}) and the current pipeline, and produces the rewritten pipeline to be parsed and executed by DocETL.